Murder Inc. Records: Formation, success and raid (1999–2003)

+Despite having a roster of many artists, the only artists to have released solo studio albums were Ashanti, Ja Rule, Vanessa Carlton, and Lloyd.
+Throughout Murder Inc.'s years, many artists were scheduled to release studio albums, but many artists on the label were shelved.
+Vita's debut album on Murder Inc., La Dolce Vita, was originally scheduled to be released on December 11, 2001, but was then delayed to Fall 2002 before being shelved after Vita left the label in April 2002.
+Caddillac Tah's debut album, Pov City Hustla, was originally scheduled to be released on November 13, 2001, through Murder Inc. However, the album was ultimately shelved.
+Black Child's debut album was originally scheduled to be released in January 2002, but was delayed to 2003 before being shelved completely.
+Other shelved albums intended to be released though Murder Inc. also include Ronnie Bumps' debut album and a D.O.
+Cannon and Merc collaboration album, which was shelved after D.O.
+Cannon was killed in 2003.
+The latter two albums were originally scheduled for a 2003 release.

 The Inc. rebrand (2003–2008)

 On December 4, 2003, during a press conference, Irv Gotti announced that in light of the recent changes, setbacks, and controversies surrounding the label, Murder Inc. would be renamed to The Inc. In 2004, Lloyd was signed and released his debut album Southside.
 Ja Rule would see his music return to form, with his Gold RIAA-selling sixth studio album R.U.L.E., while Ashanti would also release her fourth studio album, Concrete Rose, neither of which were as successful as both artists' previous works.
 At the end of 2004, they were ordered to leave Def Jam offices while the investigations were on.
 When the trials began in early 2005, Def Jam made them honor their contracts and release compilation albums; then they were not re-signed.

 Murder Inc. spent 2005 and part of 2006 searching for distribution.
 In August 2006, Irv Gotti and The Inc. signed to Universal Motown and soon began releasing music.
 After settling in at Universal Motown, Irv Gotti signed Vanessa Carlton that year.